SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 You have the possibility to get help on every container made on the cluster using the following command

-`singularity help /usr/local/singularity-2.4/containers/container.simg`
+`singularity help /data3/projects/containers/singularity_version/container.simg`

 with container.simg the name of the container you want to use.

+with singularity_version: 2.4 or 3.3.0

 ##### Shell connection to a container:

-`singularity shell /usr/local/singularity-2.4/containers/container.simg`
+`singularity shell /data3/projects/containers/singularity_version/container.simg`

 #####  Launch a container with only one application:

-`singularity run /usr/local/singularity-2.4/containers/container.simg + arguments`
+`singularity run /data3/projects/containers/singularity_version/container.simg + arguments`

 ##### Launch a container with serveral applications:

-`singularity exec /usr/local/singularity-2.4/containers/container.simg + tools + arguments`
+`singularity exec /data3/projects/containers/singularity_version/container.simg + tools + arguments`

 ##### Bind a host folder to a singularity container.